Okipa/laravel-brickables/README.md

 In this example:

-* The model will only be allowed to handle the `OneTextColumn` brickable.
+* The `Page` model will only be allowed to handle `OneTextColumn` bricks.
+* The admin panel will only offer to manage `OneTextColumn` bricks.
+* The admin panel will not offer to remove a `OneTextColumn` brick if there is only one left.
+* The admin panel will not offer to add more `OneTextColumn` bricks if 3 are already added.
-* Clearing all bricks from this brickable type for this model will keep the one with the highest position.
+* Programmatically clearing all bricks for this model will keep the `OneTextColumn` one with the highest position.
-* Adding a 4th brick from this brickable type will remove the one with the lowest position.
+* Programmatically adding a 4th `OneTextColumn` brick will remove the one with the lowest position.

 ### Add content bricks